Skip to content

 ProvinceLand Transfer Tax RebateDown Payment AssistanceNew Home Tax RebateOther Notable Programs

-British ColumbiaFull PTT exemption up to $500K (up to $8,000 savings)PTT exemption on new builds up to $750KBC Home Owner Grant ($570/year)
+British ColumbiaFull PTT exemption up to $835K (up to $14,700 savings)PTT exemption on new builds up to $1.1M (saves up to $20,000)BC Home Owner Grant ($570/year)

 Alberta, Saskatchewan & ManitobaNo land transfer tax (registration fee only ~$400)Attainable Homes Calgary (shared equity)Lowest closing costs in Canada; no PST